spaansba/ForesightJS/README.md

 ## Debugging visualization

 ForesightJS includes a [Visual Debugging](https://foresightjs.com/docs/debugging) system that helps you understand and tune how foresight is working in your application.
 This is particularly helpful when setting up ForesightJS for the first time or when fine-tuning for specific UI components.

+## How does ForesightJS work?

+ForesightJS analyzes mouse movements and keyboard navigation to predict user intent.
+For a detailed technical explanation of its prediction algorithms and internal architecture, see the **[Behind the Scenes documentation](https://foresightjs.com/docs/behind-the-scenes)**.

 # Contributing